-- Marty Toohey
+- Marty Toohey For the AJC

 Texas A&M University researchers, concerned as always for your health, say that anything more than 15 drinks a week for men and eight drinks for women is excessive.